Documentation

 SQL Integration

-Hanami can connect to databases and execute SQL queries to fetch data for your reports:
+Hanami can connect to databases and execute SQL queries to fetch data for your reports.

 Supported Databases